valentino-drappa/react-form-manager/README.md

 # vdr-react-form-manager

-With vdr-react-form-manager is a form manager for React.
+vdr-react-form-manager is a form manager for React.
 With vdr-react-form-manager you can:

 - Manage forms